 Political science has come a long way since its humble beginnings, but there is still much more to learn about the complex workings of government and politics.

 Political science studies governments, public policies, political processes, and political behavior.

-Political scientists research and analyze how political systems function, as well as how they impact individuals and society.
+Political scientists research and analyze how political systems function and how they impact individuals and society.
 Political science encompasses various topics, including political theory, international relations, comparative politics, public administration, and even history.

 The discipline has its roots in history; Ancient Greek thinkers such as Aristotle and Plato were some of the first to engage in political analysis.